wakatime/wakatime-blog/posts/47-maximize-your-concurrent-web-server-connections.md

     cat /proc/sys/fs/file-max

-For example, the $5/mo DigitalOcean instances have a file-max of `9 Trillion`:
+For example, the $5/mo DigitalOcean instances have a file-max of 9 Trillion:

     $ cat /proc/sys/fs/file-max
     9223372036854775807